Chemical Regulation under TSCA

 Enactment on June 22, 2016, of the Frank R. Lautenberg Chemical Safety for the 21st Century Act (Lautenberg) has inspired renewed interest in and underscored the prominence of the Toxic Substances Control Act (TSCA).
 Lautenberg significantly amends and modernizes TSCA, and the U.S. Environmental Protection Agency (EPA) began immediately to implement the law’s many new provisions.
 For more than 25 years, Bergeson & Campbell, P.C.
 (B&C®) has offered clients an unparalleled level of experience and excellence in matters relating to TSCA, making it the premier Washington, D.C. law firm to provide companies with deep, experienced, and expert TSCA assistance.

-Our TSCA practice group includes five former senior EPA officials, an extensive scientific staff, including seven Ph.D.s, and a robust and highly experienced team of lawyers and non-lawyer professionals extremely well versed in all aspects of TSCA law, regulation, policy, and litigation.
+Our TSCA practice group includes five former senior EPA officials, an extensive scientific staff, including six Ph.D.s, and a robust and highly experienced team of lawyers and non-lawyer professionals extremely well versed in all aspects of TSCA law, regulation, policy, and litigation.
 One of the core aspects of our business is assisting clients with TSCA Section 5 new chemical notifications and with broadening their business reach with marketing the new products made possible by a successful Section 5 notification.

 In addition to implementing the amendments to TSCA made by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which was signed into law on June 22, 2016, and was immediately effective, EPA is exercising and interpreting its authority under TSCA in new, unprecedented, and creative ways.
 For instance, EPA is regularly issuing new regulations, many in the form of Significant New Use Rules (SNUR), among other game-changing initiatives, including the following: